I am planning an event - who do I contact?

 - AKM levy/austro mechana

 Composers, authors and other rights holders are entitled to fair payment for the public performance of their music.
 AKM takes care of this.
-It grants licenses and distributes the income (so-called royalties) to the authors (management of copyrights in accordance with the Collecting Societies Act, Federal Law Gazette 27/2016 as amended).
+It grants licences and distributes the income (so-called royalties) to the authors (management of copyrights in accordance with the Collecting Societies Act, Federal Law Gazette 27/2016 as amended).
 Further information can be found here.
 Registration with AKM must be made online at www.akm.at/musiknutzende/ or at https://lizenzen.akm-aume.at at least three full working days before the start of the event.
 Possible reductions can only be checked if registration is submitted on time. - Procedural costs for the event notification

 - Entry fee: 21 euros for the event registration